-Note: This is a two-part article.
+This is a two-part article.
 Lessons are learned along the way, so be sure to read the complete two-part article (Part II here) before proceeding and/or sourcing parts.
-Some of the steps changed in final implementation, and this is more in narrative form with learning lessons along the way.
+Some of the design decisions were changed in final implementation; this is more in narrative form with learning lessons along the way.

 Part 1 : Basic Prop Setup